Chen1Plus/tytm/docs/README.md

 ### MacOS

 > Currently, a pre-built executable is not available.
-See, #build for more.
+See [build](https://chen1plus.github.io/tytm/#/?id=build) for more.

 ## Usage

-See `./tytm help`
+See `./tytm help` for more information and browse [themes](https://chen1plus.github.io/tytm/#/themes) to install themes.

-# Themes

 # Build